First experiment 'editing' human embryos ignites ethical furor

-NEW YORK Biologists in China reported carrying out the first experiment to alter the DNA of human embryos, igniting an outcry from scientists who warn against altering the human genome in a way that could last for generations.
+NEW YORK, April 23 Biologists in China reported carrying out the first experiment to alter the DNA of human embryos, igniting an outcry from scientists who warn against altering the human genome in a way that could last for generations.

 The controversial technique is called CRISPR/Cas9, and represents a biological version of a word-processing program's "find and replace" function.
 Scientists introduce enzymes that first bind to a mutated gene, such as one associated with disease, and then replace or repair it.